Get a quote

 Hurricanes and windstorms

-Our members in Florida, Louisiana, and South Carolina face more risk for hurricanes than much of the nation.
+Our customers in Florida, Louisiana, and South Carolina face more risk for hurricanes than much of the nation.
 If you’re one of them, hardening your homes against hurricanes and windstorms is a top priority.
 You can start by:

 Hardening your home against hurricanes and windstorms is so important in many catastrophe-prone areas that state legislators create incentives for wind mitigation.
 These can come in the form of grant programs, insurance premium discounts, and tax breaks.
-Below are a few examples of the incentives we found for wind mitigation.
+Below are a few examples of the incentives we've found for wind mitigation.

 Florida